5c0r/live-then-learn/Thoughts/GREEN_BROWN_FIELD.md

-"The grass is greener on the other side" - Idiom
+"The grass is greener on the other side" - Idiom of the cow

 ## Green field project